kwgoodman/la/doc/source/work.rst

 axis 0 in the output larry is aligned in ascending order.
 However, axis 1, which is already aligned is left in descending order.

-If you want to change the ordering of the labels, you can use **sortaxis**:
+If you want to change the ordering of the labels, you can use :meth:`sortaxis <la.larry.sortaxis>`:
 ::
     >>> y2.sortaxis()
     label_0